dpolivaev/test-generation/README.md

 This project defines test strategy using one test model and the corresponding test driver.
 It tracks model code coverage and requirement coverage and outputs the tests as JUnit tests.
 The parking rate specification is given in file `requirements/parkingRates.md`

-The strategy and the model are defined in directory `strategies` in file `ParkCalculatorStrategy.sdt`, the test driver in directory `test-driver/parkcalculator`.
+The strategy and the model are defined in directory `strategies` in file `ParkCalculatorStrategy.testspec`, the test driver in directory `test-driver/parkcalculator`.

 The framework automatically translates testspec files to java files in directory `src-gen`.
 The last are run to generate the tests.
 The generation result is placed in directory `generated-tests` .
 It is also under version control that allows to see the generation results without executing the generation.